oomek/attractplus/Layouts.md

    * `bg_alpha` - Get/set alpha level for text background.
 Range is [0 ...
      255].
 Default value is 0 (transparent).
    * `char_size` - Get/set the forced character size.
 If this is <= 0
-     then Attract-Mode will autosize based on `height`.
+     then Attract-Mode will auto-size based on `height`.
 Default value is -1.
    * `glyph_size` - Get the height in pixels of the capital letter.
      Useful if you want to set the textbox height to match the letter height.
    * `char_spacing` - Get/set the spacing factor between letters.
 Default value is 1.0